Lai Afong

-Lai Afong or Lai Fong (黎芳; c.
-1838 or 1839 – 1890) was a Chinese photographer who established Afong Studio, considered to be the most successful photographic studio in the late Qing dynasty.
+Lai Afong or Lai Fong (黎芳; 1838 or 1839 – 1890) was a Chinese photographer who established Afong Studio, considered to be the most successful photographic studio in the late Qing dynasty.
 He is widely acknowledged as the most significant Chinese photographer of the nineteenth century.

-Life and work
+Early life

 Lai Fong.
-“Chinese Performers.”
+"Chinese Performers."
 1870s.
 Albumen silver print.
 Source: Stephan Loewentheil Photography of China Collection.

 Lai Afong was born in Gaoming, Guangdong and arrived in Hong Kong in the 1850s as a refugee of the Taiping Rebellion.
-It is not known how he learned the wet-plate collodion process, but, it is said that by as early as 1859 had learned the art of photography.
+It is not known how he learned the wet-plate collodion process, but it is said that by as early as 1859, he had learned the art of photography.

+Career

 At some point between 1865 and 1867, Lai Afong worked at the Hong Kong studio of Portuguese photographer José Joaquim Alves de Silveira; by 1870, the earliest known announcement of the Afong Studio was printed as an advertisement in the Hong Kong Daily Press.
 Lai Afong's subject matters ranged from portraits and social life pictures to cityscapes and landscapes.
 Little is known about his life, although many of his images survive today as testament to his extraordinary talent.
 After Lai Afong's death, the business was taken over by his son in the 1890s.

 Lai Afong traveled through the provinces of Fujian, Guangdong, Hebei, Songjiang (today Shanghai), and Hong Kong, creating photographs.
 His collection of views included photographs of masterpieces of Chinese architecture such as sites within the Summer Palace and the Fragrant Hills Pagoda in Beijing, the Temple of the Six Banyan Trees in Guangzhou, and numerous others, as well as magnificent panoramas of such locations as Victoria harbor and Gulangyu island.
-As Lai Afong’s reputation quickly grew, both Chinese and foreign clientele flocked to his studio for portrait sessions, including some of China’s most important people such as Qing dynasty official Li Hongzhang.
+As Lai Afong's reputation quickly grew, both Chinese and foreign clientele flocked to his studio for portrait sessions, including some of China's most important people such as Qing dynasty official Li Hongzhang.
 According to the verso of many of his Carte de visite works, he was photographer to Governor of Hong Kong Sir Arthur Kennedy KCB and Grand Duke Alexei Alexandrovich of Russia.